gregmsanderson/fly-live-beats/docs/8-deploy-to-ecs.md

 }
 ```

 What is all that?
-Well this will be the new policy for the ECS task executiion.
+Well ... this will be the new policy for the ECS task execution.
 The first statement is the content of `AmazonECSTaskExecutionRolePolicy`.
 That is what it would give itself if we left it alone.
-However since we are using SSM for our secrets, [as documented](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/secrets-envvar-ssm-paramstore.html) we need to give that role additional access.
+However since we are using SSM for our secrets, [as it documents](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/secrets-envvar-ssm-paramstore.html) we need to manually give that role additional access.
 So the second statement should let it fetch the secrets too.

+**Note:** If you prefer you can restrict the parameters it has access to (rather than use "\*").
+If you recall we named our secrets in the Parameter Store using a path prefix for that very reason.

 Click the blue "Next" button.